 You should be aware of the conditions of your visa:

-- While studying you can work up to 20 hours a week and full-time during vacation time
+While studying you can work up to 40 hours a fortnight and full-time during vacation time